-Kremlin critic Alexei Navalny moved to prison hospital amid concerns for his failing health
+Kremlin critic Alexei Navalny moved to prison hospital amid concerns about failing health

-In social media posts, doctors affiliated with Navalny said his health has rapidly deteriorated from the hunger strike and possible lingering effects from the nerve-agent poisoning that nearly killed him in August.
+In social media posts, doctors affiliated with Navalny said his health has rapidly deteriorated because of the hunger strike and possible lingering effects from the nerve-agent poisoning that nearly killed him in August.

 Navalny’s daughter pleads for medical care for the imprisoned Kremlin critic amid mounting health concerns

-Yaroslav Ashikhmin, Navalny’s personal physician, said blood tests revealing high potassium were indicative of kidney failure and that severe heart-rhythm disturbances threatened cardiac arrest.
+Yaroslav Ashikhmin, Navalny’s personal physician, said that blood tests revealing high potassium were indicative of kidney failure and that severe heart-rhythm disturbances threatened cardiac arrest.

 “Our patient could die at any moment,” Ashikhmin said on Facebook.

-Russia’s federal penitentiary service said Monday: “At the present time, Navalny’s health is assessed as satisfactory, and he is being examined daily by a physician.”
+The federal penitentiary service said Monday: “At the present time, Navalny’s health is assessed as satisfactory, and he is being examined daily by a physician.”

 “With the patient’s consent, he was prescribed vitamin therapy,” the statement added.

+U.S. national security adviser Jake Sullivan told CNN on Sunday that the Biden administration has warned Russia that there will be consequences if Navalny dies in prison.

+In an interview with the BBC broadcast on Sunday, Russia’s ambassador to the United Kingdom, Andrei Kelin, said Navalny “will not be allowed to die in prison” and claimed that his calls for medical help are an attempt to “attract attention.”

-Navalny was poisoned with a chemical weapon in the same class as the Soviet-era nerve agent Novichok while traveling from Siberia last August.
+Navalny was poisoned with a chemical weapon in the same class as the Soviet-era nerve agent Novichok while traveling from Siberia in August.
 U.S. and European authorities have blamed the attack on Russian state agents and have responded with sanctions against Russian organizations and individuals.

-After recovering in Germany from the nerve-agent attack, Navalny returned to Russia in January, and he was immediately arrested for violating the terms of his parole from a 2014 embezzlement case.
-Navalny and his allies have denounced the case as trumped-up charges to silence him.
-He was sentenced to more than two years in a penal colony.
+After recovering in Germany from the nerve-agent attack, Navalny returned to Russia in January, and he was immediately arrested on charges of violating the terms of his parole from a 2014 embezzlement case.
+Navalny and his allies have denounced the case as trumped-up to silence him.
+He was sentenced to more than two years in prison.

-The penitentiary service said Monday that Navalny was transferred from Penal Colony No. 2, about 60 miles east of Moscow, to a special unit of the regional hospital in Penal Colony No. 3, which “specializes in the dynamic observation of such patients.”

-Navalny aide Ivan Zhdanov wrote on Twitter that “this is no hospital.”

-Navalny has been moved to “the same torture camp, just with a big medical ward, where seriously ill patients are transferred,” Zhdanov said.
-“This should be understood only as Navalny’s condition has worsened.
-And it’s worsened so much that even that torture camp admits it.”

-Navalny’s team on Sunday announced new protests in cities across Russia for Wednesday, the same day President Vladimir Putin is set to speak to parliament in an annual address.
-Navalny has said Putin wants him dead.
+Navalny’s team on Sunday announced new protests in cities across Russia for Wednesday, the same day President Vladimir Putin is set to deliver an annual address in parliament.
+Navalny has said that Putin wants him dead.

 “Have you ever seen with your own eyes how they kill a person?” his representatives asked in a statement.
 “You are seeing it right now. . . .
 They are killing Alexei Navalny.
 In a terrible way.
 In front of us all.”